Healing the Dream of Sickness

 Time is in our wrong minds because that is where sin, guilt, and fear gave birth to time.
 Eternity is in our right minds through the Atonement principle that says nothing happened and the separation never occurred.

 You will believe that God and your ego are at war with each other.
 That is what Jesus means by time and eternity.
-Time represents the ego, and eternity represents the Holy Spirit and God.
-And they will be conflict in your mind (obviously not in God's Mind, Who does not even know about time) until you see time as not existing in itself, as not being real, as not having any impact on you, but only as a learning device and a classroom in which you can learn the lessons that will free you from time entirely.
+Time represents the ego, and eternity represents the Holy Spirit or God.
+And they will be in conflict in your mind (obviously not in God's Mind, Who does not even know about time) until you see time as not existing in itself, as not being real, as not having any impact on you, but only as a learning device and a classroom in which you can learn the lessons that will free you from time entirely.
 Remember, since ideas leave not their source, time is connected to sin, guilt, and fear in our minds.
 Without sin, guilt, and fear, there would be no time.
 Projected out, our sins become the past, guilt becomes the present, and the future becomes the fear of God's retaliation.
 I sinned in the past, I am guilty in the present, and I am afraid of the punishment forthcoming in the future.

 Until I recognize that you and I do not have separate interests, I will continue to believe in separation, which means that I will continue to believe in sin, guilt, and fear, which in turn means that I will continue to believe that I am a victim of the world of time.
 As I begin to undo that and learn that you and I are not separate—we share the same insanity, the same need, and the same goal of awakening from this insanity—then I am undoing the belief in separation.
 Without separation there is no sin, no guilt, no fear, and no time.